 - 2 tbsp Dijon mustard

 Preheat the oven to 220°C, fan 200°C, gas 7.
 Brush the turkey all over with the 2 tablespoons of oil, then rub salt and pepper into the skin.
-Simply place the onion halves, strips of lemon rind and the herb sprigs into the bird's cavity.
+Simply place the onion halves, a few strips of lemon rind and the herb sprigs into the bird's cavity.
 Set the turkey, breast down, in a large, oiled roasting tin.
 Protect the wings and legs with kitchen foil to prevent them from drying out.
 Place the turkey in the oven and roast for 30 minutes, then turn the heat down to 200°C, fan 180°C, gas 6 and continue roasting for 1¼ hours.
 Baste the turkey periodically with the juices in the roasting tin.

 Meanwhile, for the gravy, heat the oil in a large saucepan over a medium heat, add the vegetables and fry for 30-35 minutes, stirring occasionally, especially towards the end, until really well browned (this is your gravy browning).
 Add the garlic a few minutes before the end.
 Sprinkle the flour over and stir, then gradually add the wine and Marsala and cook, stirring, for a couple of minutes to thicken.
 Stir in the stock in 2 or 3 goes, add some seasoning and simmer for about 5 minutes.
 Sieve the gravy, pressing out as much as possible from the vegetables.
 Set aside until needed.